walkerke/geog30323/syllabus.md

 ### Software

-The main software used in this course is the Anaconda distribution of the Python programming language (version 3.4) from Continuum Analytics, which includes nearly 200 popular Python packages for data analysis, visualization, and scientific computing.
+The main software used in this course is the Anaconda distribution of the Python programming language (version 3.4) from Continuum Analytics, which includes over 330 popular Python packages for data analysis, visualization, and scientific computing.
 Anaconda is completely free and can be installed from this link: <http://continuum.io/downloads>, and works on the most popular operating systems (Windows, Mac OS, Linux).
 I’ll show you how to install Anaconda on your own computer in class.
-If you prefer to do your work on campus, Anaconda will also be available in our classroom (Tucker 353) and in the Institute for Urban Living & Innovation computer lab, SCHAR 2015A.
+If you prefer to do your work on campus, Anaconda will also be available in our classroom (Tucker 353) and in the Center for Urban Studies computer lab, SCHAR 2015A.
 Late in the course, we will also be using CartoDB and Tableau Public for interactive visualization.

 All assignments and tutorials in this course will be completed in the Jupyter Notebook, which is an extension to Python that facilitates interactive computing.
 The Jupyter Notebook exemplifies literate programming, which refers to a combination of textual description, code, and images/graphics in the same document.
 In turn, you’ll use the Jupyter notebook to document your workflow and make your work reproducible.